sathya-hardy/MasterofJokes/README.md

 | POST   | `/moderator.update_balance`        | Adjust a user's joke balance   |
 | POST   | `/moderator.initializeUser`        | Create a new user account      |
 | POST   | `/moderator.updateLoggingLevel`    | Toggle INFO/DEBUG logging      |

-## License

-This project was built as a learning exercise using the [Flask tutorial](https://flask.palletsprojects.com/en/stable/tutorial/) as a starting point.